okamidash/infrastructure/roles/virt/README.md

 This will create a virtual machine and use the first user:ssh_key pair in the `ssh_keys` list to initiate the first user.
 The root account will not be given an ssh key or password.

+If you need to pass any additional arguements to cloud-init at boot; you can use the variable `ovirt_vm_cloud_init_extras` when running this role.

 States: `present`,`absent`,`started`,`stopped`

 Vars used: